YuukiPS/snifferUI/docs/real_time_monitoring.md

 2. When a packet has JSON data:
    - Parse and display directly

+### PCAP Upload

+PCAP files are uploaded to the server using multipart/form-data:
+- Files are sent to `POST /api/upload`
+- Server processes the PCAP and streams packets via `/api/stream`
+- Supports multiple file formats: `.gcap`, `.pcap`, `.pcapng`

 ### LocalStorage Keys

 - `packet_monitor_server_address`: Stores the last connected server address